NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/E/Evil-Reflecting Shield.md

 * * *

 **Effect** Your saving throw result is considered one degree better than the actual result.
 If this effect turns a success into a critical success, you can reflect some of the effect's power as a wave of magical backlash back to the source of the triggering effect, as long as the source is within 30 feet.
-When you do so, the target must succeed at a DC 28 Fortitude check save or become [[Conditions/Stunned|Stunned 1]].
+When you do so, the target must succeed at a DC 28 Fortitude check save or become [[Stunned|Stunned 1]].

 *Source: Pathfinder #199: To Bloom Below the Web* *OGL*